 GSA/ExxonMobil Field Camp Excellence Award

-The GSA/ExxonMobil Field Camp Excellence Award for 2012 was awarded to the Judson Mead Geologic Field Station of Indiana University.
+In 2012 the GSA/ExxonMobil Field Camp Excellence Award was awarded to the Judson Mead Geologic Field Station of Indiana University.
 The award is given in recognition of the awareness, diversity, and technical excellence of one geology field camp instructor. more

-In the summer of 2013, we offered more scholarships and higher award levels for scholarships than in previous years.
-We were able to do so because of the generous support of the ConocoPhillips Corporation, Anadarko Petroleum Corporation, and alumni of the G429 program.
+In the summer of 2015, we offered more scholarships at higher award levels.
+We are able to do so because of the generous support of the ConocoPhillips Corporation, Anadarko Petroleum Corporation, and alumni of the G429 program.

 We have instituted a tiered tuition format designed to provide the most cost–effective structure for both Indiana residents and non-residents.
 This fee structure has been designed with an expanded scholarship program to ensure that qualified students can participate in our courses without undue financial hardship.